ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ![Lazy Loading Spinner](./spec-images/LazyLoadingSpinner.gif)

 This ultimately may put the burden on the client to ensure that the `Table` is updated as needed to get rid of any displayed progress indicator, including in scenarios where the expansion of a parent row failed to load any children (possibly due to some client-side error).
-The `Table` may only guarantee that the progress indicator is shown when a parent row is expanded and it currently has no children, and that it will be removed once children are present.
+The `Table` will only guarantee that the progress indicator is shown when a parent row is expanded and it currently has no children, and that it will be removed once children are present.

+Expected user workflow:

+1. User loads data into table that specifies some rows as parents, but has no rows that indicate that row as a parent.
+2. User clicks on a parent row
+3. Row expands showing "row loading" indicator
+4. User handles event that row was expanded
+5. User sets data on table that has children for the row that was expanded
+6. "Row loading" indicator is removed and child rows are now displayed

+Error workflow:

+1. Same as steps 1-4 above
+2. Error occurs retrieving data for child rows
+3. User calls `expandCollapseRows(...)` on table instance passing parent row id that was previously expanded.
+4. Row is collapsed and "row loading" indicator is no longer displayed.

+### Sorting

+Tanstack will sort children within each parent row by the same column that the parent is being sorted by.
+So, it will not be possible to sort children by a different column value than the one its parent is sorted by.

 ### ARIA